 Due to Hamelin Pool’s marine nature reserve status, the highest level of protection available in Australia, sampling and monitoring techniques that are destructive or involve removing any creatures aren't suitable.
 Our survey is focused on underwater video techniques.

 Due to the well-documented limitations of diver operated systems, such as fish behaviour changes, diver observation bias, and swim speed variation, Baited Remote Underwater Video Stations (or systems) (BRUVS), have become the dominant method of surveying.

 The main components of a stereo BRUVS include: a light-weight steel frame, a bait arm extending from the frame (0.5m to 1.5m long, with a wire bag attached to the end containing bait.
 Crushed oily fish such as pilchards or sardines (in Australia Sardinops sagax) are the preferred source.
 The frame houses a two camera, stereo-video system that has a demonstrated high level of accuracy and precision in length measurements, and the ability to make measurements from a wide variety of distances and orientations.

-BRUVS provide a method of monitoring that's cost-efficient and robust in detecting changes in the length and relative abundance of fish.
 Once the raw data is collected it's analysed using specialised calibration and measurement software, most often EventMeasure (SeaGIS Pty.
 Ltd), to identify species, length, and relative abundance.